samuel-book/stroke_outcome/intro.md

 ## A basic overview

 More details and definitions are given in the Details pages.
 There are links to these pages in the left sidebar.
-+ Stroke definitions - stroke types, treatment types, effects of time...
++ Definitions for stroke - stroke types, treatment types, effects of time...
-+ Maths definitions - probability, odds, log-odds...
++ Definitions for maths - probability, odds, log-odds...

 ### Which patients can be modelled?